 After cooking the fish sufficiently on one side, I flipped it over and cooked it on the other.
 Only occasionally did I test how done the fish was by slightly peeling back the aluminum foil.
 I didn’t add much olive oil (it actually isn’t necessary) to prevent sticking since the skin of the fish peels cleanly off when it is fully cooked.
 As hot as our hardwood fire was, it didn’t take long for the fish to cook and I removed it from the fire to portion it out.

 To say, “the fish did not go to waste” is an understatement.
 I’m not saying this because all that was left was an intact skeleton.
-Not only was I able to give some caloric nutrition to my camping party, I was able to show how a person can source bait, herbs and spices and fresh protein from the great outdoors.
+Not only was I able to give some caloric nutrition to my camping party, but I was also able to show how a person can source bait, herbs, and spices and fresh protein from the great outdoors.
 As much as we all love gear, I’m certain we all appreciate experiences equally if not more.
-In less than an hour, I showed a group of people how I do it and sharing what I love with those who are willing to listen is what propels me forward.
+In less than an hour, I showed a group of people how I do it, and sharing what I love with those who are willing to listen is what propels me forward.
 There was no waste in taking that fish.
 Friends shared a great meal together and a transferable skill set was passed along.
-I’ll take that dining experience to the trendy restaurants anyday!
+I’ll take that dining experience to the trendy restaurants any day!